 Thomas: With this organic project, is that something you set up in close cooperation and consulting with Jiffy?

 Carlos: Yes, we do.
 I already told Guillermo and we are thinking of switching that site to loose fill bags, and maybe Preforma for propagation.
 I know Guillermo also serves multiple organic growers and his knowledge can help us setting up our own.

 So, Guillermo’s knowledge is important for you to develop future projects?
 Thomas asks.

 Guillermo adds: I’d like to say that customers like Carlos, are very important to us.
-Some growers in this area are quite reserved when it comes to sharing information.
-But it’s important to share information, cooperate and it’s great to work that way.
+Some growers in this area are quite reserved.
+But it’s important to share information, cooperate and it’s great to work on the future together.